CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/CON.3 data backup concept.md

 #### CON.3.A12 Suitable storage of backup data carriers [IT operation]

-The backup volumes SHOULD be protected against unauthorized access.
+The backup volumes SHOULD be protected from unauthorized access.
 They SHOULD be spatially separated from the source systems.
 The storage location SHOULD be conditioned so that the storage media can be stored for a longer period of time.

 ### 3.3 Requirements for increased protection requirements